velartrill/velartrill.github.io/orig/reunited.md

 Her eyes search his face for an answer that isn't forthcoming.
 His pretty green eyes and dimpled cheeks radiate nothing but innocent concern, tousles of platinum-blond hair that curl out from underneath his beret gently understating his authority.
 "I'm fine," she says again, more quietly, in a voice now simply sullen and exhausted.
 "Please just leave me alone."

 "As you wish.
-Please do not hesitate to summon me should you require any assistance whatsoever."
+Please do not hesitate to summon me should you require any assistance or information whatsoever."
 He backs away, inclining his head again.
 "A pleasant journey to you, comrade."

 "Whatever," she mutters, turning back to staring out the window, watching his reflection until he's out of sight.
 Only then does her heartbeat start to slow.

 Sucking in a deep breath of air, she props her feet up on the opposing seat, and presses a switch on the table in front of her.
-A neatly concealed compartment pops open, and she pulls a slate from its dock.
+The tabletop flips up, revealing a sleek screen on its reverse and a keypanel beneath; the screen quickly blinks to life, her name appearing.
+Poking at the panel with one desultory hand, she keys in her ident sequence, and the computer unlocks, bringing up her customary workbench.
+She lifts her hand to the screen, makes a few instinctual swiping motions in the air, and the screen shifts to her personal comms.

+Thirty-six urgent messages from Niltar, of course.
+She sighs, hits the key to bring up their dialogue.

+> [-16h 02m] **Niltar Tegvari:** where are you
+>
+> [-15h 78m] **Niltar Tegvari:** cas where are you
+>
+> …
+>
+> [-13h 34m] **Niltar Tegvari:** cas imf reaking out here *where are you*
+>
+> [-13h 34m] **Niltar Tegvari:** who were those fucking people
+>
+> [-13h 33m] **Niltar Tegvari:** what is going on
+>
+> …
+>
+> [-9h 93m] **Niltar Tegvari:** please
+>
+> [-9h 87m] **Niltar Tegvari:** please answerme
+>
+> …
+>
+> …
+>
+> [-7h 39m] **Niltar Tegvari:** i lovey ou
+>
+> [-6h 12m] **Niltar Tegvari:** please
+>
+> :: \_

+She stares at the screen for a moment, then buries her head in her hands.

+*Fuck me.*

+*Fuck me fuck me FUCK me.*

+> [-17s] **Cassil Tegvar:** hey
+>
+> [-15s] **Cassil Tegvar:** nili i'm here
+>
+> [-12s] **Cassil Tegvar:** i'm okay
+>
+> [-8s] **Cassil Tegvar:** blood and death nil i'm so sorry
+>
+> [-3s] **Cassil Tegvar:** i'm coming home
+>
+> [now] **Cassil Tegvar:** i'm on the train right now
+>
+> :: \_

+Her heart is pounding in her chest.
+She brings up the quick-nav but her fingers freeze on the panel as she tries to key in the phrase.
+She sits there unmoving for a moment, heartbeat in her ears, before she finally forces her fingers onto the keys.
+"Guardianships."
+She hits enter.

+The screen shifts.
+Niltar's name is splayed across the top; below it, a table of irrelevancies — the relief she feels when she sees the little green lettering underneath is physical in its intensity, and she lets out a uncontrolled gasp.
+"IFF in range — condition normal." *She's okay, she's okay, she's okay!*

+She swipes a hand across the screen.
+It shifts to a map of Tegvar, zooming in on a circled white dot at her next gesture.
+Labels appear on the screen. *Dorms.
+Male.* She recognizes Livkir's room close to the moving dot, and closes the tracker with a swipe of her hand, squeezing her eyes shut and taking a deep, shaky breath. *Stars and skies, Liv, thank you, you are the best friend in all of Haven…*

 ---